interplaynetary/free-association/README.md

    - For example: surplus-housing might be shared at depth = 2, whereas surplus-food might be shared at depth = 5.
    - Determinate quantities (natural numbers 0,1,2,3 ...) can be (re)declared dynamically (today you have the capacity to provide 2 rooms, tomorrow 40, the day after 40 etc.)

-5. Your **direct-share** in another's **surplus-capacity** equals _your mutual recognition with them, divided by their total-mutual-recognition with all others_.
+5. Your **general-share** in another's **capacities** equals _your mutual recognition with them, divided by their total-mutual-recognition with all others_.

-   - For example: If we have 10% of _mutual-recognition_, and you are my only _mutual-relationship_, you would have 100% of my **total-mutual-recognition** (100% of my **direct-share**).
-If I have two _mutual-relationships_ each with 10% mutual-recognition, each would have 50% of my **total-mutual-recognition** (50% of my **direct-share**).
+   - For example: If we have 10% of _mutual-recognition_, and you are my only _mutual-relationship_, you would have 100% of my **total-mutual-recognition** (100% of my **general-share**).
+If I have two _mutual-relationships_ each with 10% mutual-recognition, each would have 50% of my **total-mutual-recognition** (50% of my **general-share**).

-6. Your **total-share** in another's _surplus-capacity_ combines your _direct-share_ with _transitive-share_ through the network.
+6. Your **specific-share** in another's _capacity_ is your **general-share** with _capacity's_ **filters** applied and then the result is normalized to 100%.
-   - For example: You share in not just of your friends' surplus, but also friends of friends (up to the capacities' declared network depth).
-   - **Direct Share (Depth 1)**: Your immediate _share_ based on mutual recognition
-   - **Transitive Shares (Depth 2-6)**: _shares_ gained through network connections
-   - Each additional depth traverses one more relationship connection
-   - Transitive shares are calculated by multiplying direct shares along each unique path
-   - Paths already visited are tracked to prevent circular calculations
-   - Example: Your _share_ of C's surplus through connection B = (Your direct share of B) × (B's direct share of C)
+   - This is useful for example to provide to mutual-contributors to general-self-actualization, who satisfy a _specific_ criteria.
+     For example, a filter could limit the

+Additionally, capacities might declare a max-divisibility (either in % or in determinate quantities), this would also help with pruning in the algorithm.

 **Mathematically defined:**